-The limit $p \to \infty$ is worth mentioning also as it makes links with some other well studied problems.
-As mentioned in the beginning of Section 2, in the $p \to \infty$ limit our polydisperse hard-rod system reduces to the classical monodisperse
+The limit $p \rightarrow \infty$ is worth mentioning also as it makes links with some other well studied problems.
+As mentioned in the beginning of Sec.
+II, in the $p \rightarrow \infty$ limit, our polydisperse hard-rod system reduces to the classical monodisperse Tonks gas of hard rods where each rod has the same size 1.
+In this case, our result for the gap distribution in Eq.
+(27) (valid for general p) reduces to that of the classical Tonks gas.